How to create a winning sales motion for your SMB: definition, benefits, examples and best practices

 How to build an effective sales motion: best practices for maximum profit

-Use these best practices to build your new template for sales success.
+Use these best practices to create your new template for future growth.

 Organize your sales motion with a CRM

-Customer relationship management (CRM) software organizes customer interactions and sales activities to help you make informed decisions at all stages of your sales motion.
+Customer relationship management (CRM) software organizes interactions and activities to help you make informed decisions at all stages of your sales motion.

-An alternative to confusing spreadsheets and siloed notes, it’s an easy way to track customer expectations throughout the sales process and see how they respond to your chosen methodology.
+An alternative to confusing spreadsheets and siloed notes, it’s an easy way to track customer expectations and responses throughout the sales process and methodology.

-Here are three ways a CRM will make your sales motion more efficient and effective:
+Here are three ways a CRM makes your sales motion more efficient and effective:

 • Centralized data.
 Access valuable customer insights to tailor your approach, track sales interactions and follow up at the perfect moment to inspire action.

 • Pipeline management.
-Track each deal’s progress in the sales process and identify potential bottlenecks before they cause prospects to drop out.
+Track each deal’s progress and identify potential bottlenecks before they cause prospects to drop out.

-• Automation.
+• Automation and AI features.
 Automate repetitive admin and routine sales tasks to free up time for strategizing, relationship-building and urgent ad-hoc work.

-• Regular meetings.
-Arrange sessions to discuss progress, share strategies and address common issues.
+• Don’t go overboard on meetings.
+Arrange sessions to discuss progress, share strategies and address issues.
+Use an asynchronous tool like Slack for everything else so team members can focus.

-• Shared goals.
-Set team-wide goals to foster a sense of unity while encouraging sales and marketing team members to support each other in achieving shared objectives.
+• Set shared goals.
+Company-wide goals can foster a sense of unity while encouraging product, sales and marketing teams to support each other in achieving shared objectives.

-This kind of collaboration ensures everyone is working toward the same objectives, which can lead to increased deals and a more efficient sales motion.
+This kind of collaboration ensures everyone works toward the same objectives, which can lead to increased deals and a more efficient sales motion.

 Automate workflows to free up time

-Automating routine and low-skill sales tasks will free up time for cold calling, building new go-to-market strategies (GTM strategies) and personalizing customer experiences.
+Automating repetitive, manual sales tasks frees up time for cold calling, building new go-to-market (GTM) strategies and personalizing customer experiences.

-For example, Pipedrive can automate critical sales and marketing tasks like outreach, nurturing leads, sending follow-up emails, scheduling calls and generating reports.
+For example, you can build your own automations in Pipedrive to handle tasks such as outreach, nurturing leads, sending follow-up emails, scheduling calls and generating reports.

-Commercial refrigeration company Container Team cut the time it spent managing inquiries by 20% using Pipedrive’s automations instead of spreadsheets to keep track.
+Commercial refrigeration company Container Team cut the time it spent managing inquiries by 20% using Pipedrive’s automations instead of spreadsheets.

 Spend More Minutes Selling With These Time Saving Sales Hacks